The K Award Ecosystem: Writing a Competitive K Award Seminar

 Registration

-Register here by Tuesday, December 2.
-The RDO will send a calendar invitation upon registration.
+Register here by Feb.
+23. The RDO will send a calendar invitation upon registration.

-Registration includes one electronic copy of the Handbook for Planning and Writing Successful Grant Proposals.
+Registration includes one copy of the Handbook for Planning and Writing Successful Grant Proposals.
 No cost to register.
 However, if you do not attend the in person session, you will be charged $60 for the Handbook.

 The Handbook helps you through the grant writing process, starting with the early stages of planning your project.
 It contains clear and flexible solutions to communicating your idea clearly to the reviewer.
 The Handbook provides a heavily footnoted and occasionally humorous guide to turning your idea into a clear grant proposal.